Ryan Reed

-Ryan A. Reed (born August 12, 1993) is an American professional stock car racing driver and driver coach who previously competed part-time in the NASCAR Camping World Truck Series.
-Reed previously competed full-time in the NASCAR Xfinity Series with Roush Fenway Racing for five years, driving the No. 16 Ford Mustang, which was highlighted by two wins (in 2015 and 2017) at the season-opening Daytona race.
-He has also competed in the ARCA/CRA Super Series in the past.
-After Roush closed down their Xfinity Series team after the 2018 season, Reed has mostly been without a ride in NASCAR since then.
-While in that situation, Reed has worked since 2020 as the driver coach for Jack Wood, who competes for GMS Racing in the ARCA Menards Series.
+Ryan Austin Payton Reed (born August 12, 1993) is an American professional stock car racing driver and driver coach.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 91 Chevrolet Silverado RST for McAnally–Hilgemann Racing.
+After Roush Fenway Racing closed down their Xfinity Series team after the 2018 season, Reed has mostly been without a ride in NASCAR since then, bouncing from teams like MBM Motorsports to GMS Racing.
+And while in that situation, Reed has worked since 2020 as the driver coach for Jack Wood, who competes full-time in the NASCAR Craftsman Truck Series, driving the No. 91.

 Racing career

 Early career

-Reed began racing at age 4, and in 2009 won the Legends Division championship at Irwindale Speedway.
-In 2010, he entered the Super Late Model Division, and became the track's youngest Super Late Model winner, and won Rookie of the Year.
-At age 17, Reed moved from Bakersfield, California to Mooresville, North Carolina to focus on racing.
-In 2011, Reed ran in various series, including the Pro Allstars Series, Whelen All-American Series and the K&N Pro Series East.
+Reed began racing at the age of four, and in 2009 won the Legends Division championship at Irwindale Speedway.
+In 2010, he entered the Super Late Model Division, became the track's youngest Super Late Model winner, and won Rookie of the Year.
+At the age of seventeen, Reed moved from Bakersfield, California to Mooresville, North Carolina to focus on racing.
+In 2011, Reed ran in various series, including the Pro Allstars Series, Whelen All-American Series, and the K&N Pro Series East.
 During the year, Reed was expected to run a Late Model as a development driver with Kyle Busch Motorsports until his diagnosis with type 1 diabetes.
 In December 2011, Reed was announced as a part-time driver in the ARCA Racing Series for Venturini Motorsports.
-Reed ran 14 events in the team's No. 15, recording six top tens and a 14th-place points finish.
-In 2012, Reed made his NASCAR Camping World Truck Series debut at Las Vegas Motor Speedway in the No. 5 for Wauters Motorsports, finishing 17th.
+Reed ran 14 events in the team's No. 15, recording six top tens and 14th-place points finish.
+In 2012, Reed made his NASCAR Camping World Truck Series debut at Las Vegas Motor Speedway in the No. 5 for Wauters Motorsports, finishing seventeenth.